mikasa-404/food-ordering-app/README.md

 - Transpiler: Babel
 - Routing: React Router

+## Features 📓

+- Fetches data of each restaurant using Swiggy API
+- Restaurant listings with area name, cuisine category, and ratings
+- Search functionality for restaurants
+- Cart management feature implemented using Redux Toolkit.
+- Custom shimmer UI effect for improved user experience.
+- Utilizes custom hooks for code organization and reusability.
+- Implements lazy loading to optimize performance.
 ## Installation ⚙️

 To set up the Food Ordering App project locally, follow these steps: